FOREX-Euro inches higher, commodity-linked currencies steadier

 * Commodity currencies recover after two-day oil sell-off

-* Yuan fixed lower for fourth day running (Updates prices, adds quotes)
+* Yuan fixed at 5-week low, offshore rates close to 6.50 (Updates prices, adds comments)

 By Patrick Graham